sara-dean/sara-dean.github.io/_posts/2017-10-14-Trove-crowdsourcing.md

 Although the OCR output for "Aboriginal Languages" was illegible, the image scan of the newspaper was fairly clear, and I had little difficulty in reading it in order to make my corrections.
 However, the OCR was so inaccurate that I found it more practical to rewrite entire sentences from scratch.
 I found the interface for text correction to be quite user-friendly, and I was able to jump right into the process.

-A sentence from the original OCR output of "Aboriginal Language": "Ali P Bonnett B-«. icad n jnpet on The \ocahiiaiy nf tin Aft nut «¡pincel Phil«« it a meeting of the Rojal Ninety it the Uiivei-itv i i=t cv«nin¿"
+<b>A sentence from the original OCR output of "Aboriginal Language"</b>: "Ali P Bonnett B-«. icad n jnpet on The \ocahiiaiy nf tin Aft nut «¡pincel Phil«« it a meeting of the Rojal Ninety it the Uiivei-itv i i=t cv«nin¿"

-My correction, based on my own reading of the article scan: "Mr. F. Bennett B.Sc., read a paper on "The Vocabulary of the Mount Spencer Blacks" at a meeting of the Royal Society at the University last evening."
+<b>My correction, based on my own reading of the article scan</b>: "Mr. F. Bennett B.Sc., read a paper on "The Vocabulary of the Mount Spencer Blacks" at a meeting of the Royal Society at the University last evening."

 When the article comes up in a search, it now reads: "Text last corrected on 15 October 2017 by *anon*[NLA]."
 The article can be found <a href="http://nla.gov.au/nla.news-article20269376">here</a>.